Jacobbishopxy/fabrix/README.md

 Fabrix is a lib crate, who uses [Polars](https://github.com/pola-rs/polars) Series and DataFrame as fundamental data structures, and is capable to communicate among different data sources, such as Database (MySql/Postgres/Sqlite), File, BSON/JSON and etc. Furthermore, ETL process among different sources are provided as well, and additionally, manipulation or operation on data itself is enhanced.

+There are three main parts in this crate:

+- core: defines the fundamental data structures and provides the basic functions to manipulate them. `Value`, `Series`, `DataFrame` and `row` represent unit data, 1D, 2D and cross-sectional data respectively.
+- sources: defines the data sources, such as Sql, File, BSON/JSON, etc.
+- dispatcher: a compositional data source dispatcher, which is capable to dispatch data from one source to another source.
+Additionally, it can process data as a streaming pipeline.

 ## Structure

 ```txt